MBI-Div-B/pytango-LightConversionTopas/README.md

 authentication: read (boolean; for remote OPAs, only authenticated computers can change OPA settings including output wavelength and shutter position)

+ShutterSardana: read/write shutter position (float, 1 = open, 0 = closed; numerical analogue to ShutterOpen for compatibility with TangoAttributeMotorController in Sardana)

 interactions: read (string; lists all available interactions and corresponding wavelength ranges)